Hard Drive Failure

 Electrical shorts can also be caused by liquid on the circuit board.

-No hard drive is perfect, and every manufacturer knows this.
-In its firmware, every hard drive has a list of its imperfections called the adaptives list.
+Even the best hard drives aren’t perfect, and every manufacturer knows this.
+In its firmware, every hard drive has a list of its imperfections called the adaptive list.
 The manufacturer calibrates the drive to work by them.

-However, in a phenomenon known as “adaptives deviation” or “adaptive drift,” your hard drive’s baseline operating conditions change.
+However, in a phenomenon known as “adaptive deviation” or “adaptive drift,” your hard drive’s baseline operating conditions change, resulting in gradual hard drive failure.
 This change can be due to little things like the headstack wearing out over time or even things like the drive’s neodymium magnets losing 0.1% of their magnetic flux density over ten years.
-When the baseline conditions change, but the adaptives list remains the same, the drive is no longer properly calibrated.
+When the baseline conditions change, but the adaptive list remains the same, the drive is no longer properly calibrated.

 Physical Trauma (hard drive dropped, crushed, circuit board shorted, etc.)